-The program introduces participants to one of the oldest and most fascinating cities in the world while immersing them in an academic experience closely related to this location.
+The program introduces students to one of the oldest, most beautiful, and most fascinating cities in the world while immersing them in an academic experience closely related to this location.

-Also available for accepted students is the M. Tritle Scholarship for the LMU Summer in Rome program.
-Eligible pell grant recipient should be able to demonstrate both financial need along with representing academic merit.
+The Margaret Tritle Scholarship is available to students accepted by the LMU Summer in Rome program.
+Eligible Pell Grant Recipient should be able to demonstrate both financial need and academic merit.

 Situated on the River Tiber, Rome was once the capital of a vast empire that stretched from Britain to North Africa and the Middle East.
 Traces of the city's imperial splendor can still be admired at the Roman Forum, the Colosseum, and other ancient sites.
 In the 17th century, thanks to an explosion of creative activity underpinned by ecclesiastical patronage, Rome once again became a great cultural capital, renowned for the magnificence of its art and architecture.
 The Baroque churches, piazzas, monuments and palaces in the city's historic center provide a fascinating backdrop to the lively outdoor markets and shopping areas of today's Rome.
 Throughout the five-week program, classes are held in a characteristic palazzo in the heart of the city.

-Students choose two of the three courses offered and may select two upper division courses for core credit, or one upper division course and an Italian language course at the appropriate level.
+Students select two of the courses listed below They may register for two upper division courses for core credit, OR for one upper division course along with a lower-division Italian language course at the appropriate level.

 For students with no previous knowledge of Italian.
 Basic language instruction with emphasis on developing proficiency in the spoken language.